-SEO Best Practices For Anchor Text
+SEO Best Practices For Link Title

 An SEO-friendly anchor text is one that’s succinct, non-generic and relevant to the linked-to page.
 While you don’t have power over the anchor text that other sides use to link to your web content, you can apply the following SEO best practices when you’re doing either internal or external linking on your website.

-Use Succinct Anchor Text
+Use Succinct Link Text

 Although there’s no universally length limit for anchor text, it’s best to keep your link text as brief as possible.
 Using a few words, your anchor text should successfully describe the linked-to page and as well as highlight the specific word or phrase you want users to click on.

 As search engines continue to advance, they have hundreds of metrics in their ranking algorithms.
 One of the strongest ranking signals is link relevancy.
 It’s helpful to link only pages with intersecting topics.
 A highly relevant link can boost your chances of ranking both the source page and the linked-to page for keywords related to their topic.